trancethehuman/hr-gpt/Readme.md

 ## Start development

-- You can test against a FAISS vector database of GitLab's onboarding process (`tests/faiss_company_handbook`)
+- You can test against a FAISS vector database of GitLab's company handbook (`tests/faiss_company_handbook`)

 - Make sure you're in the Python virtual environment (which is indicated by the name of the env in your Terminal/Powershell)